 Why do surgical errors occur?

 Unnecessary surgery can occur due to a clinical, communication and/or administrative error.
-Tiredness and lack of training can also contribute to surgical malpractice.
+Tiredness and lack of training can also contribute to surgical negligence and malpractice.

 What are some examples of surgical errors?

 Many surgical errors are referred to as ‘never events’.
 Never events are the kind of surgical mistakes that should never happen, hence the name given to them.